EbukaNdu/VBA-challenge/README.md

         'MsgBox WorksheetName
 got help from youtube on how to calculte percentage in excel from "excel campus Jon"

-Also look at the instructor's solutions to the other class problems to understand how to run loops through the worksheets and how to set the variables.
+I looked at the instructor's solutions to the other class problems to understand how to run loops through the worksheets and how to set the variables.

+finally i crossed checked my work with xpert learning to make sure things were correct and to understand what i was doing.